 Then Lankin nosed Miro’s scents in his mistress’ bed.
 So he waited in a secret place where none could witness what he did.
 When Miro came by, Lankin leapt out and seized him by the throat, and made an end to him.

 Next, Lankin took revenge on his false mistress.
 He caught a mouse and dropped it by her petticoats.
 The mouse ran under them.
-Lankin did the like and, feigning hot pursuit of the mouse, he gave his mistress’ legs and bum a mighty clawing.
+Lankin did the like and, feigning hot pursuit of the mouse, gave his mistress’ legs and bum a mighty clawing.

 I struck her on her saucie face, and she crept off.